-- 1. Recreational use of UAS is prohibited on Carleton property and in airspace over Carleton property. - 2.
-A UAS will not be used to monitor or record areas where there is a reasonable expectation of privacy in accordance with accepted social norms.
+1. Recreational use of UAS is prohibited on Carleton property and in airspace over Carleton property.

+- 2. A UAS will not be used to monitor or record areas where there is a reasonable expectation of privacy in accordance with accepted social norms.
 These areas include but are not limited to student housing, restrooms, locker rooms, changing or dressing rooms, or health treatment rooms.
 "Surreptitious intrusion" or use of an "observation device" may be prosecuted under Minnesota Statute 609.746 Interference with Privacy. - 3.
 Carleton strictly prohibits flying any UAS/Drone indoors 1) without carefully planning safety protocols, 2) having those protocols approved by Carleton's Risk Manager, 3) and if the drone wights 55 lbs or more.

 The College may, at its discretion, suspend any UAS activity deemed as dangerous, or otherwise interfering with, or interrupting the operations of the College.
 Should a discrepancy between College policy and FAA regulations exist, the more restrictive regulation will govern.
+If you suspect unauthorized drone use on campus, please contact security at x4444.